CASE STUDY

 However, excluding these automated procurement processes from the metric resulted in buyers not being incentivized to buy more on the catalog.
 Once this changed to include process automation, buyers were motivated to buy from the supply chains on the catalog again.
 This small change streamlined the procurement process by providing pre-negotiated supply chain options, standardized pricing, and electronic purchasing.
 Be sure to think through the consequences of each metric that you set.

-Procurement teams must leverage effective project management practices rather than just “winging it.”
+Procurement teams must leverage effective procurement transformation best practices rather than just “winging it.”
 Conrad learned this directly when implementing Ariba for Intel in the late ‘90s.

 “The leadership team brought a PWC project manager onboard to assist.
 At first, it drove me crazy,” says Smith.
 “I wanted to get started on the project, and here we were burning $300/hour for a couple of weeks just planning out the project!
 Communications, decision making, issue management.
 All things I thought were very straightforward.
 The hourly cost was giving me stress and anxiety.”